 As women, we have so many things pulling us in different directions.
 While we may not be able to control our stressors, i.e. someone constantly saying, “Mom, mom, mom, mom, mommy, ma, mamma, mamy, mom…” (You get the idea), we can control our response to it.
-Below are some tips and tricks to relax your mind and body and get a real smile on your face while your husband is asking you 10,000 questions about the upcoming LSU game.
+Below are some tips and tricks to relax your mind and body and get a real smile on your face while in quarantine.

 Even better, hang out with your goofy girlfriends over lunch.
 Nothing beats laughing with people you love.

 Laugh.
 Find something funny and have yourself a good belly laugh.
 Smiling and laughter are infectious.
 Once you start, you usually find it hard to stop.
 Whether it’s a funny memory from 10 years ago or a meme you just saw on facebook.
 It’s going to release those feel-good endorphins and combat your body’s stress signals.
-Even better, hang out with your goofy girlfriends over lunch.
 Nothing beats laughing with people you love.

 Try deep breathing, meditation, or yoga.
 Finding your center is critical when your body is sending distress signals.
 Be mindful of your body, come back into it instead of letting your mind run rampant and carry that tension.
 Listen to what it’s telling you.
 Can’t shake the feeling of fatigue?
 Slow down, take a nap.
 Daydreaming about going on a solo hike?
 Take a walk around the park.
 Allow yourself to connect to your surroundings, feel your belly rising with each breath, feel your feet on the floor.
 Be it for one minute or ten, you will be amazed at the difference it makes.